 This book is a part of the Series on Archives, Archivists, and Society, Richard J. Cox, editor.

 Identity Palimpsests assesses the ways ethnic identities and other forms of belonging are affected by, and also affect, current practices in ethnic archiving.
-The book begins out with an overview of the evolution of how ethnic organizations and communities have collected, preserved and provided access to their heritage; it then goes on to examine contemporary practices and theories in the context of a cultural heritage sector that is today defined by the digital medium and the Web.
-Institutions involved in ethnic archiving include libraries, archives and museums that document the history immigration and ethnicity in the United States and Canada.
+The book begins with an overview of the evolution of the way ethnic organizations and communities have collected, preserved and provided access to their heritage.
+It then goes on to examine contemporary practices and theories in the context of a cultural heritage sector that is today defined by the digital medium and the Web.
+Institutions involved in ethnic archiving include libraries, archives and museums that document the history of immigration and ethnicity in the United States and Canada.

 Archives shape the way we understand the past and see the future.
 This has repercussions for the construction, writing, and representation of minority and diaspora histories in the North American context.
 Considering the variety and diversity of ethnic populations in North America, these repercussions reach beyond the Atlantic and the Pacific Oceans as well.
 In an age of citizen-archivists, and citizen-historians, the changing ways we understand authority in archival settings signal a paradigm shift.
 Archivists and historians are called to reexamine and redefine their roles and professions in this process.

 The book contains both theoretical and practical contributions by practitioners in the field and scholars in history and archival science.
 Practical contributions not only focus on particular institutions, but also provide comparative studies among cultural heritage institutions.
-They also debate what is "ethnic archiving" today and who should be entrusted with the curation of ethnic collections in heritage institutions.
-Contributions will be on heritage institutions run by minorities themselves, and also others run through mainstream or official channels (government, academic, etc.).
+They also debate about what is "ethnic archiving" today and who should be entrusted with the curation of ethnic collections in heritage institutions.
+The book's chapters cover heritage institutions run by minorities themselves, and also others run through mainstream or official channels (government, academic, etc.).